google/WebFundamentals/src/content/en/fundamentals/performance/http2/index.md

 server’s intent to push the described resources to the client and need to be delivered ahead of the response data that requests the pushed resources.
-This delivery order is critical: the client needs to know which resources the server intends to push to avoid creating own and duplicate requests for these resources.
+This delivery order is critical: the client needs to know which resources the server intends to push to avoid creating duplicate requests for these resources.
 The simplest strategy to satisfy this requirement is to send all PUSH_PROMISE frames, which contain just the HTTP headers of the promised resource, ahead of the parent’s response (i.e., DATA frames).